 2 Plan and Strategize

-This step includes setting up your goals, making a list of your existing workflow or processes, building core teams and defining their roles, usage of RPA tools or any required technologies, timeframes, etc., for your RPA project.
-A detailed plan will let you establish a simplified workflow plan and help you address any bottlenecks before the actual RPA implementation.
+This step includes setting up your goals and preparing a value-driven strategy for your RPA project.
+For instance, hiring experienced UiPath developers & defining their roles and responsibilities, analyzing your existing workflow or processes, usage of adjacent RPA tools, timeframe, etc. A detailed plan will let you establish a simplified workflow and help you address any bottlenecks before the actual RPA implementation.

 3 Set up a Center of Excellence